No Time to Die appears in an aspect ratio of approximately 2.39:1 on this Blu-ray Disc. This became an excellent presentation.

 Aspect ratio footnote: although about 40 minutes of Die got shot on IMAX 65mm film with a 1.43:1 frame, the movie remained 2.39:1 the whole time.
 This came as a disappointment, as I like it when IMAX flicks open up for those scenes.

-I felt happy with the solid Dolby Atmos soundtrack of Fate.
+I felt happy with the solid Dolby Atmos soundtrack of Die.
 Downconverted to Dolby TrueHD 7.1, the mix offered plenty of opportunities for lively auditory information, and it took good advantage of these.

 From the road chases to gunfire to explosions to other action elements, the mix filled the speakers on a frequent basis.
 The track placed information in logical spots and blended all the channels in a smooth, compelling manner.